Rot-Baron13/hugo-ananke-forestry/content/_index.md

 ---
-title: 'Ananke: a Hugo Theme'
+title: Rot_Baron
-featured_image: "/images/image_republique_-_avec_logo.png"
+featured_image: ''
-description: The last theme you'll ever need.
-Maybe.
+description: About me

 ---
 Welcome to my blog with some of my work in progress.
 I've been working on this book idea.
 You can read some of the chapters below.